 Shark & Ray Conservation Program

 Sharks and rays, known as elasmobranchs, are essential top-down managers of marine ecosystems.
 The Florida Aquarium has been involved with several cutting-edge elasmobranch reproduction research projects, specifically with bamboo sharks, sand tiger sharks, and southern stingrays.
 We are currently evaluating the development of a more comprehensive Shark and Ray Conservation Program.
-More to come!

 The Florida Aquarium has also prioritized several critical conservation areas of focus that align well with our expertise and advance our Mission.
 Each Priority is aligned across different departments and activities often include public engagement, community service, and environmental stewardship.
 Aquarium staff believe in ‘living’ our Mission and commit to participating in multiple Priority-based activities annually.

 Because many animals now live in some level of protected care ranging from large reserves, National Parks, and Marine Sanctuaries to accredited aquariums and zoos, understanding and meeting their health, welfare and population needs are of utmost importance.
 The Florida Aquarium is committed to assuring the health and wellbeing of the individual animals in its care and to building sustainable populations.
 Our team is involved in numerous related research projects and learning programs at the Aquarium and shares its expertise and support with similar programs in need around the world.

 Because many terrestrial and aquatic habitats have been diminished or even destroyed, restoration efforts are required if we are to maintain or regain a functional abundance and distribution of species.
 The Florida Aquarium is committed to creating healthy mangrove and pollinator habitats for wildlife on its properties including our main Aquarium campus, our Center for Conservation campus, and Fantasy Island.
 Our team also believes it is imperative that we protect habitats within our community and organizes many public restoration projects each year.